 Answer 'yes' or 'no' to each question:

-If you've answered "yes" to any of these questions, you know someone who may need the help of one of your counselors - Mike Franklin or Megan Patrick-Thompson (447-5441) or the Friendship Center (442-6800).
+If you've answered "yes" to any of these questions, or you know someone who may need the help of the counseling staff, call the Wellness Center at 406.447.5441 or Kelly Parsley, Victim Advocate, 406.447.4524.

 Carroll College has a victim advocate, Kelly Parsley, who is available to help.
 Call (406) 447-4524.
 Your contact with Kelly is completely confidential.
 You can also contact the Wellness Center at (406) 447-5441 to meet with a counselor or nurse.
 Their services are also free and confidential.

 If you desire to go off campus, you can contact the Friendship Center, the Helena center for sexual assault and domestic violence, at 442-6800 or after hours at 1-800-248-3166.
 All of your conversations with either the counselors or a victim advocate from the Frienship Center are confidential.